MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 1. Under **Conversion**:

-   1. Confirm the gravity direction.
+   1. Confirm the gravity direction to set the object anchor in the right orientation compared to the floor.
 The default value for the **Gravity** field is **-Y**.
-This sets the object anchor in the right orientation compared to the floor.

    1. Select the measurement type for the **Length Unit** field.